karthikvx/df-val/cicd_pipeline_notes.md

 ### 5. **Pipeline Stages**
 1. **Source** → **Data Validation** → **Model Training** → **Model Testing**
 2. **Staging Deployment** → **Manual Approval** → **Production Deployment**

-This creates a complete MLOps pipeline that automates the entire machine learning lifecycle from data validation through production deployment, with proper testing, monitoring, and approval gates.
-The pipeline is designed for the mortgage risk model but can be easily adapted for other ML use cases.

-Would you like me to create the final component - the model monitoring dashboard - to complete the full MLOps infrastructure?